 Extracting data from Excel files becomes especially unreliable when using PDF conversion and OCR-based methods.
 These approaches often introduce the following issues:

-How AI and LLMs Enable Intelligent Excel Document Parsing
+How AI and LLMs Enable Intelligent Excel Document Extraction

 Large Language Models (LLMs) help extract data from Excel more accurately by understanding semi-structured tables without fixed templates.
 They can: